Shantanu-sg-01/homepage/content/research/_index.md

 I’m broadly interested in using mathematics and programming to solve problems in science and engineering.
 My current focus is on the use of functional programming — especially Haskell — for building tools and frameworks in scientific computing.

 Applied mathematics shows up in almost every aerospace sub-domain.
-Final selection for projects will be made after a short 1:1 discussion to ensure alignment of interests.
+Final selection of application area for projects will be made after a short 1:1 discussion to ensure alignment of interests.
+That said, I am still sharing application areas I am planning to explore:

++ Design of satellite constellation missions with coverage planning
++ Conceptual design of aero-vehicles for planetary or space exploration
++ Scheduling problems for airline operations
++ Multiphysics modeling (ex - coupled heat transfer and structures)
++ Aircraft Design with special focus on electric-powered and hydrogen-powered powerplants
++ Machine-learning for modeling fluid flows and structurs
++ Quantum computing for aerodynamics

 ---